Battle of New Bern: The fight

 On the Federal left, General Reno, still unaware of the extension of the enemy lines beyond the railroad, ordered a part of the 21st Massachusetts to charge the brick kiln, while the 9th New Jersey and the 51st New York would engage the enemy in support.
 The 51st Pennsylvania was held in reserve.
 The charge was successful at first, but they then found themselves under fire from the whole line and were forced to pull back.

 Burnside at this time ordered his reserve, the Third Brigade, into the line to support Reno's Second Brigade.
 The 4th Rhode Island replaced the 21st Massachusetts, which had used up its ammunition.
 While trading places, Colonel Isaac P. Rodman of the 4th Rhode Island was told by Lieutenant Colonel William S. Clark of the 21st Massachusetts that he thought that another attack on the brick kiln would be successful.
 Rodman sent a courier to General Parke informing him that he was taking responsibility, then formed his regiment and ordered them to charge.
 Armed with better knowledge of the enemy, this charge was successful.
-The 4th Rhode Island captured nine brass field pieces, and found themselves in rear of the Rebel entrenchments.
+The 4th Rhode Island captured nine brass field pieces, and found themselves in the rear of the Rebel entrenchments.

 At this point, the Confederate line broke.
 The rupture started when the inexperienced militiamen fled and exposed the units on both of their flanks.
 Branch ordered his reserves to plug the gap, but they did not arrive in time.
 As the line was rolled up on both wings, each regimental commander in succession pulled his unit back to escape being slaughtered.
 General Branch ordered a retreat, which soon became a rout.
 The fleeing North Carolinians dashed across the bridge over the Trent River into New Bern, then burned the bridge so precipitately that some of their compatriots were left behind and were captured.
 They also burned a fire raft in the river, which soon drifted against the railroad bridge and destroyed it.